On the Best Uniform Polynomial Approximation to the Checkmark Function

-To determine the analyticity of $E_n(\alpha)$ as a function of $\alpha$, we appeal to the implicit function theorem.
-We need to differentiate each of the above equations with respect to each of the unknowns and gather these partial derivatives in a matrix, where the first $n+1$ columns contain the derivatives with respect to the $c_j$; column $n+2$ will contain the derivatives with respect to $E_n$; and the next $n-1$ columns will contain derivatives with respect to the $u_k, u_{k-1}, \cdots, u_1, v_1, v_2, \cdots, v_l$.
-The rows of the matrix will keep the same order as the equations above, so for instance the first row will contain all the partial derivatives from the first equation in the order just specified.
+With an eye toward the analytic implicit function theorem {(see \cite[Theorem 2.3.5]{KP})}, differentiate each of the above equations with respect to each of the unknowns.
+Gather these partial derivatives in a matrix, where the first $n+1$ columns contain the derivatives with respect to the $c_n, c_{n-1},\cdots, c_0$; column $n+2$ contains the derivatives with respect to $E_n$; and the last $n-1$ columns contain derivatives with respect to the $u_k, u_{k-1}, \cdots, u_1, v_1, v_2, \cdots, v_\ell$.